 Every month, we bring you up to $195 worth of cruelty-free and vegan products for only $34.99 with our subscription box.
 Click here to find out more and claim your May box.

 Most of the detergents below are suitable for both top-loading and front-loading washing machines.
 Also, they tend to be greener and less toxic than traditional detergents, which is always a plus.
 If you're sensitive to a specific ingredient, definitely check the labels to ensure that those ingredients aren't in there.
-Green detergents are healthier, but they're not always exactly healthy!
+Green detergents are generally more gentle, but they're not perfect.

-5. Earth Friendly Products Magnolia & Lily (Laundry Detergent w/ Softener) — I'm currently using this one.
+5. ECOS Magnolia & Lily (Laundry Detergent w/ Softener) -- I'm currently using this one and we purchase it from Costco.
 It's Leaping Bunny-certified.

 I hope these suggestions will work out for you!
 Have you tried any of these brands?
 Please leave your opinions on the comments!

 Download our list of 600+ verified cruelty-free brands straight to your device.
 Bring it with you everywhere you go, and never worry about supporting animal testing again.
 Click here to download